danielTobon43/xihelm_polaris_test/README.md

 <img src="./examples/example4.png" align="center"><br/>

 The python file: motion_planning.py is based from the ROS tutorial (how to get position and orientation from a robot)(https://www.youtube.com/watch?v=koN9ZqPRG_g).
-I integrate the GPS subscriber and the method to calculate the bearing angle for the robot.
+I integrated the GPS subscriber and the method to calculate the bearing angle for the robot.

 The code takes: